 A change in the circumstances of the parents can necessitate an adjustment to the child support order.
 A parent having subsequent children, or paying child support for other children may trigger a modification to the support order.
 Additionally, changes in parenting time can merit an adjustment to the child support order.
 If the parent who pays child support spends more time with the child, it may not make sense to continue paying the same level of support.
 In each situation the parent requesting the change in support must prove his or her change of circumstances in a hearing.

-For specific questions about your own NJ child support issues, contact the Law Offices of Peter Van Aulen today at (201) 845-7400 for a free comprehensive in office consultation.
+For specific questions about your own NJ child support issues, contact the Law Offices of Peter Van Aulen today at (201) 845-7400 for a free initial consultation.